PowerShell/PowerShellGetv2/README.md

 ![alt text](./imgs/readme-getmodule-1.png "")

-To remove this module and revert to the production PowerShellGallery published version simply remove the folder from the module path. (if running VSCode select Terminal>Run Task>Remove Development Module).
+To remove this module and revert to the production PowerShellGallery published version, simply remove the folder from the module path. (if running VSCode select Terminal>Run Task>Remove Development Module).

 Running Tests
 =============